 When used to supplement a healthy lifestyle, Wegovy weight loss injections can drive serious results.
-For instance, you might lose around 15% of your starting weight after using them for over a year.
+For instance, participants lost 20.7% of their starting weight on average after taking a 7.2mg dose of Wegovy.

 Can you drink alcohol on Wegovy?